 |Styles:||Classical, Jazz, Improv, Rock and more|

-Woodwind Teachers - Flute and Clarinet
+Woodwind Teachers - Saxophone, Flute and Clarinet

 Born in St. John’s, Michael Fagan began studying piano at the age of 7.
 As a student in the music program at St. Bonaventure’s College, Michael began playing the clarinet at the age of 9, in later years learning mallet percussion, alto and baritone saxophone, and melodica.
 After graduating from St. Bonaventure’s College in 2010, Michael went on to complete a Bachelor of Music degree from the Memorial University of Newfoundland School of Music in 2014, studying piano under the guidance of Dr. Kristina Szutor.
 While at MUN, Michael accompanied on piano for the MUN Festival Choir and Wind Ensemble, as well as numerous chamber ensembles, as well as playing clarinet in the MUN Wind Ensemble.
 Michael later graduated with a Bachelor of Music Education degree in 2016.
 Michael has also accompanied for many churches, organizations and events across St. John’s and the Avalon Peninsula, including St. Teresa’s Parish, St. Paul’s Parish, the Basilica of St. John the Baptist, the Canadian Bible Society, the Kiwanis and Rotary Music Festivals, and on several recordings with the CBC, MUN Wind Ensemble, MUN Chamber Orchestra, VOWR, and St. Bonaventure’s College.
 Michael has accompanied many choirs, both for schools and professional organizations, including the Philharmonic Choir of the NSO, the Oriana Women’s Choir, St. Bonaventure’s College, and more.
 Michael is also active in the community as a freelance pianist for various concerts, weddings, funerals, parties, dinners, and more.
 Michael enjoys working with his students, and watching them work to reach their fullest potential!

 Debbie has been with the Music Collection from the beginning.
 In 2000 she was responsible for the opening of the Dance Corner, a division of the Music Collection, to provide customers with a large selection of bodywear, shoes and accessories for dance, skate, cheer, and gymnastics.
-As a piano and theory teacher Debbie offers over twenty eight years of experience.
+As a piano and flute teacher Debbie offers over thirty years of experience.
 Her music studies were accomplished though the Royal Conservatory of Music and Kindermusik International.
 Many of her current and past students have received accreditation through the RCM and have successfully performed in the Kiwanis Music Festival.
 Debbie has taught private students from the age of three to seniors.
 Group classes for newborn and parents to older teens in junior high and high school.
 Recently she started a class at Easter Seals for persons with a disability to explore dance through music and free movement.
 She loves teaching and sharing her love of music with others.

-Brass Teachers - Trumpet, Trombone, Euphonium
+Brass Teachers - Trumpet